marcope-98/HMM/README.md

 # HMM
 Hidden Markov Model applied to speech recognition.

-This work is inspired by the KTH course "EQ2340: Pattern Recognition and Machine Learning".
+This work is inspired by the KTH course "EQ2341: Pattern Recognition and Machine Learning".

 # ToDo:
-    - .wav file parser (kinda done in AudioFile.xpp)
+    - .wav file parser (kinda done in AudioFile.xpp), however as of now the parser only supports mono .wav files
     - Digital Signal Processing on audio files (spectrogram, amplitude correction on FFT, energy correction on FFT, windowing, ...).
     - Implementation of MFCC and Common Filter banks (e.g. FB40).
     - Implementation of common pdfs (Discrete distribution, Normal distribution, Multi-variable normal distribution, GMM, ...).